 This Polish Easter babka celebrates the return of egg and butter to the diet after the Lenten fast.
 A mere 15 egg yolks are featured in this traditional recipe!
 Half bread and half cake, a babka is an indispensable component of a Polish Easter feast and is featured in other cuisines, including Ukrainian where it takes a tall shape similar to a Russian Kulich.

 This recipe for cheese babka uses the same sweet yeast-raised dough of a traditional babka with the addition of a subtle cheese filling that sinks to the bottom, which becomes the top!
 Three risings make this cheese babka, which is baked in a babka or fluted Bundt pan, a very light cake.
 The dough should be slack and pourable after rising.

 This chocolate babka recipe was appropriated from the Poles by Eastern European or Ashkenazic Jews.
-But it depends who talk to.
+But it depends on who you talk to.
 Ashkenazic Jews claim the Poles stole it from them!
 As with most recipes, changes were made over the years.
 Instead of being baked in a swirly babka pan the Poles use, most Jewish people bake it in a loaf pan and, often, add a streusel topping.
-It's a delicious, rich version that, I think, suprasses most Polish babkas.
+It's a delicious, rich version that may even surpass most Polish babkas.